 mask to determine whether your end-user has previously linked their account to your application.
 Other fields found within the Account schema may also be useful to your integration.

-Item has not been created until you have exchanged the public_token from the
+Item will not been created until you have exchanged the

 onSuccess() callback for an